MvRens/Tapeti/docs/introduction.rst

 What it is not
 --------------
 Tapeti is not a general purpose RabbitMQ client.
 Although some behaviour can be overridden by implementing various interfaces, it enforces it's style of messaging and assumes everyone on the bus speaks the same language.

+There is no support for TLS connections, nor are there any plans to support it.
+The author is of the opinion the message bus should be considered an internal, highly available, service and recommends self-hosted REST API's behind an SSL proxy for communicating over public interfaces.